ST SWITHUN’S CHURCH, LONG BENNINGTON, GRANT AWARD.

 ‘Making Our Heritage Live’

-St Swithun’s Church, Long Bennington, Parochial Church Council (PCC) is pleased to announce that it has received initial support* from the Heritage Lottery Fund (HLF) for a £252,888 project which seeks to undertake essential structural repairs to the Church building.
+St Swithun’s Church, Long Bennington, Parochial Church Council (PCC) is pleased to announce that, after a detailed Design and Tendering Process, the Heritage Lottery Fund (HLF) has confirmed an award of £142,800 towards a project to undertake essential structural repairs to the Church building.
+This large key, enabling, award is supported by much smaller awards from the PCC and 2 other bodies.

 FURTHER BACKGROUND TO THE PROJECT